 The engines are sitting on wood blocks in the engine room.
 We’ll have to cut off the original 427 gas engine mounts (the rectangular boxes welded to the engine stringers) to make room for the big Cummins engines.
 Chesapeake Marine Engineering* will be doing the engine fitting and installation.
 The exhaust, shafts and all plumbing will all have to be replaced.

 *July 2013 update: I fired Chesapeake Marine Engineering for failure to get the job done in a timely fashion (one year late!) and because the guy’s welds were completely unacceptable.
 Fortunately, the welds he did were not in critical areas.
-I was able to get another welder to redo his work and compete the rest of the shaft and engine installation.
+I was able to get another welder to redo CME’s shabby work.

 While it was nice to finally have right proper engines in the Roamer’s engine room, I did feel a bit foolish for having bought and rebuilt the Lehmans.
 It seemed like a waste of money…until I compared the price I paid for the Cummins engines in the summer of 2012 to what they were advertised for back in 2008.
 The yacht market might have been cooling off in ’08, but sellers didn’t “get it” until 2010~11 and prices remained artificially high during that time.
 I actually spent less on the Lehman/Cummins double repower (my labor is free, of course) than if I had bought the Cummins in 2008!